ateeducacion/omeka-s-ThreeDViewer/README.md

 1. Download the latest release from the GitHub repository
 2. Extract the zip file to your Omeka S `modules` directory
-3. Rename the directory to `3DViewer` (if needed)
-4. Log in to the Omeka S admin panel and navigate to Modules
+3. Log in to the Omeka S admin panel and navigate to Modules
-5. Click "Install" next to 3DViewer
+5. Click "Install" next to Three3DViewer

 ### Using Docker